OpenBB-finance/OpenBB/CONTRIBUTING.md

 Install the pre-commit hooks by running: `pre-commit install`.

-#### Git Commit Messages
+#### Git Process

-Attempt to write a concise message under 50 characters to represent what each commit is about.
-This makes it easier for the team to review the Pull Request.
+1. Create your Feature Branch, e.g. `git checkout -b feature/AmazingFeature`
+2. Check the files you have touched using `git status`
+3. Stage the files you want to commit, e.g. `git add gamestonk_terminal/stocks/stocks_controller.py gamestonk_terminal/stocks/stocks_helperr.py`.
+Note: **DON'T** add `config_terminal.py` or `.env` files with personal information, or even `feature_flags.py` which is user-dependent.
+4. Write a concise commit message under 50 characters, e.g. `git commit -m "meaningful commit message"`.
 If your PR solves an issue raised by a user, you may specify such issue by adding #ISSUE_NUMBER to the commit message, so that these get linked.

-#### Pull Requests
+Note: If you installed pre-commit hooks and one of the formatters re-formats your code, you'll need to go back to step 3 to add these.

+## Add a Test

+Unit tests minimize errors in code and quickly find errors when they do arise.

+##### Pytest

+Pytest allows users to quickly create unittests in Python.
+To use pytest run `pytest tests/`.

+##### Coverage

+Coverage allows users to see how complete unittests are for Python.
+To use coverage do the following:

+1. `coverage run -m pytest`
+2. `coverage html`

+To view the tests find the htmlcov folder in the main directory and open the *index.html* file.
+This will show a detailed report of testing coverage.

+##### VCR

+VCRPY allows us to save data from request methods to a .YAML file.
+This increases test integrity and significantly speeds up the time it takes to run tests.
+To use VCRPY do the following:

+1. `import vcr`
+1. add `@vcr.use_cassette("tests/cassettes/{test_folder}/{test_class}/{test_name}.yaml")` as a decorator to the test

+**Note:** If you see an error related to VCRPY add the attribute `record_mode="new_episodes"` to the decorator.

+##### check_print

+GamestonkTerminal relies on print statements to return data to the user.
+To check whether necessary information was included in a print statement use the check_print decorator as detailed below:

+* `from tests.helpers import check_print`
+* Add `@check_print(assert_in="foo")` as a decorator to the test

+If you do not want to assert an item but your test still prints output, please add `@check_print()` as a decorator to mute print output.

+**Note:** Ensure `@check_print()` is above `@vcr.use_cassette` when using both.

+## Add Documentation

+`hugo server -D`.
+T.B.A.

+## Open a Pull Request

+Once you're happy with what you have, push your branch to remote.
+E.g. `git push origin feature/AmazingFeature`

 A user may create a **Draft Pull Request** when he/she wants to discuss implementation with the team.

-As a reviewers, you should select: @DidierRLopes and @jmaslek.
+As reviewers, you should select: @DidierRLopes and @jmaslek.

 A label **must** be selected from the following types: